Chain-of-Thought Prompting Obscures Hallucination Cues in Large Language Models: An Empirical Evaluation: Descriptions of Hallucination Detection Methods

 \textbf{SelfCheckGPT} \citep{manakul2023selfcheck} utilizes consistency-based methods, including Natural Language Inference (NLI) and self-evaluation-based techniques, to evaluate hallucinations.
 In its NLI-based form, SelfCheckGPT compares LLM-generated responses with stochastically generated alternatives.
 It then categorizes the relationships between the hypothesis (response) and premise (context) into three categories: \textit{entailment}, \textit{neutral}, or \textit{contradiction}.
 The contradiction score serves as the SelfCheckGPT score.
 Alternatively, in its self-evaluation-based form, SelfCheckGPT directly queries the LLM to verify whether specific sentences are supported by the generated context through carefully designed prompts.

 \textbf{LLM-Check} \citep{sriramanan2024llmcheck} represents an internal-state-based method that assesses hallucinations by analyzing the covariance structure of token embeddings within a single response.
-Similar to INSIDE’s EigenScore, LLM-Check computes the covariance matrix of hidden representations:
+Similar to INSIDE's EigenScore, LLM-Check computes the covariance matrix of hidden representations:

 and defines the hallucination score as the mean log-determinant of $ \bm{\Sigma}_2 $:

 where $ \sigma_i $ are the singular values of $ \mathbf{H} $.